 Fluoroscopy can be used before and during the Uterine Fibroid Embolization procedure.
 During the scan, the patient lies on an open examination table with the fluoroscopy positioned next to the table.
 The arm is then moved above the body.
 Unlike MRIs and CAT scans, your body is not encompassed and you do not feel enclosed.

-An ultrasound scan uses high-frequency sound waves to create images of the inside of the body.
+An ultrasound scan uses high-frequency sound waves to create images of the inside of the body, also known as fibroid mapping.
 Ultrasounds are typically used in diagnosing a pregnancy, because no radiation is used.
 Ultrasound scans are a safe way to diagnose fibroids, because they use sound waves or echoes to make an image.
 The sonographer applies a small amount of gel which acts as a conductive medium.
 Then, they use a hand-held device, also known as a transducer, which is placed on the patient’s skin.
 When the transducer is rubbed across the skin, an image is produced, which enables the sonographer or interventional radiologist to take pictures of the inside of the uterus.

 Higher frequencies provide better quality images but are more readily absorbed by the skin and other tissue.
 Lower frequencies penetrate deeper, but the image quality is inferior.
 For diagnostic purposes, ultrasounds are typically calibrated at between 2 t0 18 megahertz (MHz).